Diseases caused by bacteria

-Rotavirus infectionRotavirus infections are presented clinically as a diarrhea in lactating piglets or in the first 2 weeks after weaning
+Rotavirus infectionRotavirus infections present clinically as diarrhea in nursing piglets or in the first 2 weeks after weaning

-Swine poxSwine smallpox is a vesicular condition caused by a virus and mainly transmitted through lice.
+Swine poxSwine smallpox is a vesicular condition caused by a virus and is mainly transmitted through lice.

-Teschen diseaseCommonly Teschovirus do not produce clinical cases, but there are very virulent strains that affect the central nervous system.
+Teschen diseaseCommonly Teschovirus.
+Does not produce clinical cases, but there are very virulent strains that affect the central nervous system.

-Torque teno sus virus In pigs, the torque teno virus was initially associated with the wasting syndrome related with circovirus but today its importance is unknown.
+Torque teno sus virus In pigs, torque teno virus was initially associated with the wasting syndrome related to circovirus but today its importance is unknown.

 Transmissible gastroenteritisTransmissible gastroenteritis is a very important and highly infectious disease in pigs, with severe impact in reproduction, where diarrhea can cause a 100% mortality in piglets younger than 2 weeks of age.